ssheersh/Quant-Club/zerodha_varsity/mod2/notes.md

 ### The Dow Theory Principles
 These are 9 tenets:
-1. *Indices discount everything*: The stock market indices show every info known and unknown, adn recalibrates quickly to any sudden and unexpected event.
+1. *Indices discount everything*: The stock market indices show every info known and unknown, and recalibrates quickly to any sudden and unexpected event.

 2. *There are 3 broad trends in the market overall*: Primary, Secondary and Minor trend

-3. *The Primary Trend*: This is the major trend that lasts froma year to several years and indicates the broader multilayer direction of the market.
+3. *The Primary Trend*: This is the major trend that lasts from a year to several years and indicates the broader multilayer direction of the market.
 While the long investor may be interested in only this trend, an active trader interests himself in all trends.
 This primary trend could be an uptrend or a downtrend

 4. *The Secondary Trend*: These are corrections to the primary trend.
 It's useful to think of this as counter reactions to the larger movement like corrections in bull markets and rallies in bearish markets.
 This lasts from a few weeks to several months.